AI Summary of Peer-Reviewed Research

 Research area:NeuroscienceCognitive NeuroscienceFunctional Brain Connectivity Studies

-What the study found: Emotion regulation success was linked to systematic reconfiguration of large-scale brain activation patterns along Gradient 1, a principal axis that differentiates unimodal and heteromodal brain areas.
-The study also reports that this gradient-based reconfiguration was associated with lower negative affect in daily life in a subset of participants.
+The study found that individual differences in emotion regulation success were associated with systematic reconfiguration along Gradient 1, a principal axis that distinguishes unimodal and heteromodal brain areas.
+The same gradient-based pattern was also linked to lower negative affect in daily life in a smaller subset of participants.

-What the researchers tested: The researchers analyzed two large functional magnetic resonance imaging (fMRI, brain-scanning) datasets from an emotion regulation task (n = 358 and n = 263).
-They projected global activation patterns onto principal gradients derived from independent resting-state fMRI data from the Human Connectome Project, and they also used smartphone-based experience sampling in a subset of participants (n = 55) plus meta-analytic decoding via Neurosynth.
+The researchers analyzed two large functional magnetic resonance imaging (fMRI) datasets, with 358 and 263 participants, from a laboratory emotion regulation task.
+They projected global activation patterns onto principal gradients derived from independent resting-state fMRI data, and they also used smartphone-based experience sampling in a subset of 55 participants plus meta-analytic decoding with Neurosynth.

 Key points

-• Emotion regulation success was associated with systematic reconfiguration along Gradient 1 in both fMRI datasets.
+• Emotion regulation success was associated with systematic reconfiguration along Gradient 1.

-• Gradient 1 is described as a principal brain axis that separates unimodal and heteromodal areas.
+• Gradient 1 is described as a principal axis separating unimodal and heteromodal brain areas.

-• The gradient-based reconfiguration was associated with lower negative affect in daily life in a subset of participants.
+• The same gradient-based pattern was linked to lower negative affect in daily life in a subset of 55 participants.

-• Meta-analytic decoding linked the findings to social cognition, memory, attention, and negative emotion.
+• Neurosynth decoding connected Gradient 1 and regulation success with social cognition, memory, attention, and negative emotion.

 Disclosure